starship/starship/docs/config/README.md

 ## Pijul Channel

-The `pijul` module shows the active channel of the repo in your current directory.
+The `pijul_channel` module shows the active channel of the repo in your current directory.

 ### Options